 Band-Aids Don’t Work – Long-term!

-The challenge for most organizations is that the leadership agenda is not consistent, neither is it communicated to the entire organization from top to bottom.
+The challenge for most organizations is that the leadership agenda is inconsistent, and neither is it communicated to the entire organization from top to bottom.
 The commitment must be backed up by action and a comprehensive Leadership Development Roadmap that everyone can follow to know where they are and where they are going.

 The Need for Speed

 Concentrations of power in the hands of a few, bureaucracy and turf-protecting slow everything down to a crawl.
 With every person in the organization empowered and aligned, cycle times from plan to results are dramatically improved.
-The speed of change and implementing new initiatives improves and results accelerate.
-The leadership agenda is mission-critical and cannot be left to the HR and Training Departments alone – it must have the attention and commitment to resources that are required to succeed.
+The speed of change and implementation of new initiatives improves, and results accelerate.
+The leadership agenda is mission-critical and cannot be left to the HR and Training Departments alone – it must have the attention and commitment to resources required to succeed.

 To change things that have worked for us in the past – before they stop working is the essence of visionary leadership.
-The key to becoming or staying competitive globally is to transform our fundamental concept of leadership and to live, eat and sleep Personal Leadership at all levels of the organization.
+The key to becoming or staying competitive globally is to transform our fundamental leadership concept and live, eat and sleep Personal Leadership at all levels of the organization.